 So, after enjoying my coffee machine for a couple of weeks, I ended up feeling really, really down and depressed, and I didn’t know why.
 I had to stop making videos, writing blogs, posting on my forum, managing all of my social media – everything.
 I was just lying in bed most days, feeling like I was on the verge of a panic attack.
 I wasn’t cooking, cleaning or even getting dressed and I was angry at myself for failing to do these things, which would result in crying and anxiety.
 It was really bad and I was starting to get afraid, because I felt similar to how I did around my nervous breakdown.
 So as per usual, I thought I’d try and figure out what the hell was going on, before it got beyond my control.

-At first, I thought it might be because I wasn’t spending much time with Chris (he’s at work all day and he was working on a project in the evenings).
+At first, I thought it might be because I was spending a lot of time with alone.
 Then I thought maybe it was all the stress of having money troubles.
 But even though these things bothered me, I felt like it was still something more.

 Ironically (or not, I’ve never been able to understand irony), I was mid-way through a cup of coffee as I was reading the article.
 I put it down immediately and drank a bottle of water, and kept away from the coffee (my lovely, expensive, newly purchased coffee).
 I went out that night and bought caffeine free coffee and coke.

 The following day I couldn’t keep my eyes open, it was worse than ever before and I felt terrible.
 In the next few days I got a really nasty headache that wouldn’t go away, so I read up on how people feel when they just stop their caffeine intake.
 It looked as if I would be feeling pretty rough for the next week.
 It was really emotional and I was glad I’d bought caffeine free drinks, because I do still love the taste of coffee, so it didn’t feel like I’d given anything up.